-- The project will be deemed effective if 85% of drivers are going at or below the 25 mph speed limit and top driver speed is capped at around 5-7 mph over the speed limit - Based on your location, N King Charles Rd and Delany Dr are the closest completed traffic calming project to you with this style of completed project.
+- The project will be deemed effective if 85% of drivers are going at or below the 25 mph speed limit and top driver speed is capped at around 5-7 mph over the speed limit - Based on your location, Glascock St, Edmund St, and N King Charles Rd are the closest completed traffic calming project to you.
 We encourage you to go drive these streets yourself to experience the final project. - Once the project has been completed for approximately 6 months, an after-study will be performed to measure project effectiveness